Last Updated on by Angie

 The tour in English starts at 9am every day and lasts at least three hours, with the option to wander around the farm and its bamboo forest at your leisure after the tour is over.
-The tour is 20,000 pesos/person if you are not staying at the Plantation House hostel, and 10,000 pesos/person if you are.

 Have you ever tried Colombian coffee in Colombia?
 What did you think?
 Comment below to join the conversation!